IMP4U/NeuralNetwork_FF-BP/README.md

 __Description:__
 This image visualizes the activation patterns of the neurons in the hidden layer of the neural network.
 Each subplot corresponds to a neuron and shows its classification boundary.
 <br><br><br>

-**Outcome:** Successfully trained the neural network to achieve a high classification accuracy and visualized the results.